Nolan Gorman Player Props: Cardinals vs. Mariners

 Nolan Gorman At The Plate

-- Gorman has 18 hits, which ranks first among St. Louis hitters this season, while batting .300 with nine extra-base hits.
+- Gorman has 19 hits and an OBP of .400, both of which lead St. Louis hitters this season.

-- Among the qualified hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 29th, and he is eighth in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 36th in batting average, 24th in on-base percentage, and ninth in slugging.

+- In 73.7% of his 19 games this season, Gorman has picked up at least one hit.
+He's also had four multi-hit games.

-- Gorman has driven in a run in nine games this year (50.0%), including five games with more than one RBI (27.8%).
+- Gorman has had an RBI in 10 games this season (52.6%), including five multi-RBI outings (26.3%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run five times this season (27.8%), including one multi-run game.
+- He has scored at least one run five times this year (26.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.